rmsrosa/rode_convergence_euler/docs/src/examples/06-toggle_switch_model.md

 plot(suite, ns=nsample)
 ````

-We can also visualize the noise associated with this sample solution:
+We can also visualize the noises associated with this sample solution:

 ````@example 06-toggle_switch_model
 plot(suite, xshow=false, yshow=true)